Skip to main content

 Key Takeaways

-Don't start with everything - begin with the pages that trigger conversations: services, references, contact.
+Start with the pages that drive decisions: services, process, references, pricing, or contact.

 Why “Just Adding English” Often Backfires

-Many freelancers add “English too” to their website because it seems more professional.
-In practice, the opposite often happens: the English version looks half-finished, the messaging is watered down, and prospects don’t get the feeling: “They understand my problem and can deliver.”
+Many freelancers add “English too” to their website because it feels more international and professional.
+In practice, the opposite often happens: the English version sounds more generic, references are missing, forms are only half translated, and the most important claims are not as clear as in the German original.

 When Multilingualism Actually Makes Sense

-The sensible question isn’t: “Should we be multilingual?”
+The sensible question is not: “Should we also have English?”
 The sensible question is: “Does a second language help us get to the right conversations faster?”

-If your customers are almost exclusively German-speaking and you don’t see regular international inquiries, then a second language isn’t a lever - it’s just effort.
-Invest first in a strong German website with clear services, clear results, and a contact page that actually triggers inquiries.
+If your customers are almost exclusively German-speaking and you do not see regular international inquiries, a second language is usually not a lever, but extra effort.
+A stronger German website will often do more: clear services, understandable examples, good contact paths, and content that fits your actual target customers.

 The Pragmatic Approach